BitMEX: History

 In July 2019, Nouriel Roubini, a critic of cryptocurrencies, suggested that the exchange is involved in illegal activities, allowing traders to take on too much risk and by trading against clients.
 Two days later, it was reported by Bloomberg that the Commodity Futures Trading Commission (CFTC) was investigating BitMEX as to whether they broke rules by allowing Americans to trade on the platform.

-On October 1, 2020, Hayes, Reed, Delo, and Gregory Dwyer were indicted on charges of violating the U.S. Bank Secrecy Act and conspiracy to violate that law, arising from allegations that the four failed to implement anti-money laundering measures.
+On 1 October 2020, Hayes, Reed, Delo, and Gregory Dwyer were indicted on charges of violating the US Bank Secrecy Act and conspiracy to violate that law, arising from allegations that the four failed to implement anti-money laundering measures.
 The case name is "U.S. v.
-Hayes et al", case number of 20-cr-00500, in the U.S. District Court for the Southern District of New York.
+Hayes et al", case number of 20-cr-00500, in the US District Court for the Southern District of New York.

-On April 6, 2021, former BitMEX CEO Arthur Hayes turned himself in to face U.S. charges for violating the Bank Secrecy Act.
+On 6 April 2021, former BitMEX CEO Arthur Hayes turned himself in to face US charges for violating the Bank Secrecy Act.
 He was released on $10 million bond pending future court proceedings in New York.

-On February 24, 2022, Delo and Hayes pled guilty to violating the Bank Secrecy Act by willfully failing to establish, implement, and maintain an anti-money laundering program at BitMEX.
-The pair agreed to separately pay a $10 million criminal fine representing pecuniary gain derived from the offense.
+On 24 February 2022, Delo and Hayes pled guilty to violating the Bank Secrecy Act by wilfully failing to establish, implement, and maintain an anti-money laundering program at BitMEX.
+The pair agreed to separately pay a $10 million criminal fine representing pecuniary gain derived from the offence.

-On March 9, 2022, Reed pleaded guilty to violating the Bank Secrecy Act and agreed to pay a $10 million criminal fine.
-Reed faces a maximum of five years in prison when he’s sentenced by U.S. District Court Judge John George Koeltl in New York.
-Gregory Dwyer’s trial is scheduled for October 2022.
+On 9 March 2022, Reed pleaded guilty to violating the Bank Secrecy Act and agreed to pay a $10 million criminal fine.
+Reed was sentenced by US District Court Judge John George Koeltl in New York to probation along with the other co-founders.
+Gregory Dwyer's trial was initially scheduled for October 2022, and subsequently pled guilty and received a 12-month probation and $150,000 fine as punishment.

-On May 20, 2022, Hayes was sentenced to two years' probation, with home confinement for six months.
+On 20 May 2022, Hayes was sentenced to two years' probation, with home confinement for six months.

-On June 15, 2022, Delo was sentenced to 30 months' probation and as a UK citizen returned to Hong Kong subsequently to serve his probation.
+On 15 June 2022, Delo was sentenced to 30 months' probation and as a UK citizen returned to Hong Kong subsequently to serve his probation.

+In July 2024, BitMex pleaded guilty to violating the Bank Secrecy Act due to failing to maintain an adequate anti-money laundering program.
+On 15 January 2025, the company was fined $100 million.

+In March 2025, President Trump issued four federal pardons to individuals associated with BitMEX, and one to the exchange itself.
+This is the first time a pardon has been granted to a corporation rather than a natural person.